R. D. Langr is an at-home dad and entrepreneur. He has a background in psychology and theology and an intuitive grasp of relationships.

-God Centered Long Distance Relationships
+Long Distance Relationships God’s Way

 In today's world of increasingly developing communication technology, the world of dating is constantly evolving as well.
-With chat rooms, online dating sites, Instant Messaging, and Skype, long distance relationships are becoming increasingly popular, and dare I say, easy?
+With chat rooms, online dating sites, Instant Messaging, and Skype, long-distance relationships are becoming increasingly popular, and dare I say, easy?

-No, let's face it--Long Distance Relationships are not easy.
-They are easier than they were 50, 25, even 10 years ago, but anyone who is in an LDR will admit they are still hard work.
-It is for that very reason that anyone can Google "Long Distance Relationship" and come up with thousands of ways to make them work.
-Ideas for how to communicate, what to do for fun, how often to see each other, sex, and ways to stay in love populate the pop-culture of LDR literature.
-One thing I have found to be lacking, however, is what I believe to be the most important aspect of any relationship--Spirituality.
+For that very reason, anyone can Google "Long Distance Relationship" and come up with thousands of ways to make them work.
+Ideas for how to communicate, what to do for fun, how often to see each other, sex, and ways to stay in love populate the pop culture of LDR literature.
+However, one thing I have found to be lacking is what I believe to be the most important aspect of any relationship--Spirituality.

 The Relationship Mirror

-Attend Worship Services
+3. Attend Worship Services

 Go and Do it!

-© 2010 rdlang05
+© 2010 R D Langr